hpfem/hermes/doc/src/installation/matrix_solvers/superlu.rst

-You may now select `SOLVER_SUPERLU` as the matrix solver for your finite element problem, as detailed in the `Poisson tutorial <http://hpfem.org/hermes/doc/src/hermes2d/tutorial-1/poisson.html>`__, or use it just to solve a standalone matrix problem math:`Ax = b` as in the `Using Matrix Solvers tutorial <http://hpfem.org/hermes/doc/src/hermes2d/tutorial-5/matrix_solvers.html>`__.
+You may now select `SOLVER_SUPERLU` as the matrix solver for your finite element problem, as detailed in the `Poisson tutorial <http://hpfem.org/hermes/doc/src/hermes2d/tutorial-1/poisson.html>`__, or use it just to solve a standalone matrix problem :math:`Ax = b` as in the `Using Matrix Solvers tutorial <http://hpfem.org/hermes/doc/src/hermes2d/tutorial-5/matrix_solvers.html>`__.